ksu-cs-textbooks/cis300/content/dictionaries/linked-list-impl.md

 Furthermore, if we are looking up a key, we need to look in the cell that follows the last cell whose key is less than the key we are looking for.
-This suggests that we should provide a **private** method to find the last cell whose key is less than a given key.
+This suggests that we should provide a **private** method to find the last cell whose key is less than a given key, provided such a cell exists.

 Before we can write such a method, however, we first need to address a problem that occurs if we are trying to add, remove, or look up a key